yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 > be found in section 2 of (to be replaced with the RFC number).

 > There are numerous differences between different CSV implementations, many of which
-> are addressed in section 4 of (to be replaced with the RFC number of this document).
+> are discussed in (to be replaced with the RFC number of this document).

 Published specification:

 > While numerous private specifications exist
 > for various programs and systems, there is no single "master"
 > specification for this format.
 An attempt at a common definition
-> can be found in Section 2 of (to be replaced with the RFC number).
+> can be found in (to be replaced with the RFC number).

 Applications that use this media type: